 Visual Pass Systems

-According to child development experts, independence should be introduced gradually and with patience.
+What we know from child development science is that independence should be introduced gradually and with patience.

 When children feel safe to make mistakes, they become more willing to take the risks necessary for genuine learning.